 Where to Stay in Macon

-1842 Inn– Located within walking distance of downtown Macon, Georgia, the 1842 Inn Bed and Breakfast is one of the oldest properties in town.
-Each of the 19 rooms is unique and includes daily gourmet breakfast.
+1842 Inn– Located within walking distance of downtown Macon, the 1842 Inn Bed and Breakfast is one of the oldest properties in town.
+Each of the 19 rooms is unique and includes a daily gourmet breakfast, popular with the celebrity crowd.
+Read our review here.
 353 College Street

 Airbnb- Stay in one of Macon’s historic homes if you’re looking for a local experience.
 Options include a guest room at the house formerly owned by the Allman Brothers and a log cabin.